-- a class is not held on the due date, or - the subject teacher is absent on the due date work must only be handed in to the VCE or Applied Learning Leader or relevant Year Level Leader.
+- a class is not held on the due date, or - the subject teacher is absent on the due date

+Work must only be handed in to the VCE or Applied Learning Leader or relevant Year Level Leader.
+Students must follow the instructions left for them by their teacher.
 Do not give work to any other teacher, other than those mentioned above.

-7. Lost / Damaged Work
+Lost/Damaged Work

-If a student's work is lost or damaged by the student or teacher, evidence of production, i.e. notes and rough drafts must be produced.
-It is a requirement of students undertaking SATs that they keep such evidence of production for the duration of the year.
-In the event that work is lost or damaged, a complete written statement describing circumstances of the incident must be provided to the VCE or Applied Learning Leader as soon as is practicable after the loss or damage occurred.
-The principal, acting on advice from both the teacher and the VCE or Applied Learning Leader shall determine the course of action to be taken and/or the unit result for the student.
+If a student's work is lost or damaged by the student or teacher, evidence of production, ie. Notes and rough drafts, must be produced.
+It is a requirement of students undertaking SATs that they keep such evidence of production for the whole year.
+In the event that work is lost or damaged, a complete written statement describing the circumstances of the incident must be provided to the VCE or Applied Learning Leader as soon as practicable after the loss or damage has occurred.
+The Principal, acting on advice from both the teacher and the VCE or Applied Learning leader shall determine the course of action to be taken and/or the until result fort he student.

-8. Use of Computers
+Use of Computers for SAT Completion